lvivski/animatic/Readme.md

   delay: 100
 })
 ```
-_**Note**: transformations' values are relative to the last known `Item` state, it's initial state or the state after previous animation.
+_**Note**: transformations' values are relative to the last known `Item` state, its initial state or the state after previous animation.
 Angles for `rotate` should be in degrees._

 ### Sequential animations
 You can create sequential animations with ease :)